enkitol/pretrained-vit-pytorch/README.md

 #    Usage

 <code>EPOCH: int
-</code>You can write the value of how many EPOCHs you want to train the model.
+</code>You can change the value of how many EPOCHs you want to train the model.

 <code>batch_size: int
-</code>The value should be 8 or its multiples.
+</code>This value should be 8 or its multiples.
 You can increase or decrease it based on the size of your data.